 If you are worried about paying your energy bill, call your energy company.

-Energy companies must follow new rules to help people manage the cost of their bills.
-The new rules make sure everyone is treated fairly, based on the type of payment difficulty you have.
+Energy companies must follow rules to help people manage the cost of their bills.
+These rules make sure everyone is treated fairly, based on the type of payment difficulty you have.

 1. If you owe money from your old bills, you have the right to: